Rouge River (Ontario): History

 In the former City of Scarborough, the Rouge was the "third rail" issue of municipal politics, and many minor candidates for mayor often ran on a platform to preserve it.
 However, since Scarborough was annexed into the City of Toronto, Toronto City Council has voted on occasion to allow development around the river.
+A plan to build condominiums and townhouses across from the Touge in Pickering in 2000 was shut down due to threat to native species.
 For much of the course of the system in Toronto is still parkland or farmland.

-As for the York Region sections, the southern watershed runs through residential areas and is lined with a few small parks.
+As for the York Region sections, the southern watershed runs through residential areas (south of Major Mackenzie Drive and west of Markham Road) and is lined with a few small municipal parks.
 The source of the system is either natural or farmland.

 Currently, there is a degree of abandonment in the area, of former farmlands, and historic houses.
 There also remain many historic houses which are still lived in, some even farmed.
-Research on Toronto's website listing its holdings of historic properties reveals over 20 historic buildings in the area, including Hillside PS, Scarborough's first schoolhouse, which sits across the street from a house built by the Pearse family in 1855.
+Research on Toronto's website listing its holdings of historic properties reveals over 20 historic buildings in the area, including Hillside Public School, Scarborough's first schoolhouse, which sits across the street from a house built by the Pearse family in 1855.